writethedocs/www/docs/guide/speaking.md

 your machine, each presenter will have several minutes for set up before the talk starts.

-In case you missed it last year, Christina Elmore gave a great talk that is relevent to many of us.
+In case you missed it last year, Christina Elmore gave a great talk that is relevant to many of us.
 Resist your urge to document with your presentation, you are here for the room.
 We highly recommend watching the full talk: